theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 | TIMS | TIME_MILLIS | UTF8 |

 Spark does not support the datatypes used in pure mode, so other datatypes need to be used.

-The settings for file type "CSV" correspond to the [Flat File CSV settings](../csv-flat-file).

 ### Connection Retry and Rollback